Shridharrrr/pcce-project/README.md

 ## Support

-For support, please open an issue in the repository or contact the development team.
+For issues and questions, please create an issue in the repository.